QueenDekim/NetworkMonitor/README.md

 }
 ```

-first run `network_monitor.py` and specify the network and ports to scan
+Run `network_monitor.py` and specify the network, ports and interval to scan
 For example:
 ```log
 [API] REST API started at http://0.0.0.0:5000/api/scans